atbcb/usab-uswds/_ada-guides/chapter-10-play-areas.md

 ![plan view of clear floor space 30 inches (760 mm) wide and 48 inches (1220 mm) long]({{ site.baseurl }}{{ page.image-directory }}chapter10/play-guide/part5.1.gif){: .float-right .img-medium}

 Clear floor space - also known as ground space - provides unobstructed room to accommodate a single stationary wheelchair and its occupant at a play component on an accessible route.
 Clear floor or ground space is also sometimes called "wheelchair parking space."

--   30-inch (760 mm) by 48-inch (1220 mm) minimum area
+-   30 inch (760 mm) by 48 inch (1220 mm) minimum area
 -   May overlap accessible routes and maneuvering spaces
 -   Slope not steeper than 1:48 in all directions